alemart/surgescript/docs/reference/string.md

 String
 ======

 Routines for strings.
-The String object is not supposed to be used directly.
+The String object is not supposed to be used directly (generally speaking).
 The functions below are available for primitive values of the string type.

 Example: